pretix/pretix-docs/docs/topics/payment/index.md

 ```

 `price` is the net total of the order, `fee_abs` is the fixed portion of the fee, and `fee_percent` is the percentage portion of the fee.
-If the example fee from above is applied to a purchase with a net total of $100, this yields the following calculation:
+If the example fees from above are applied to a purchase with a net total of $100, this yields the following calculation:

 ```
 ((100 + 0.49) * (1 / (1 - 2.99 / 100)) - 100) = 3.58725904546 ≈ 3.59